softwarelanguageslab/monarch/README.md

   * _Improving trace-based JIT optimisation using whole-program information_.
 VMIL@SPLASH 2016. [pdf](http://soft.vub.ac.be/Publications/2016/vub-soft-tr-16-09.pdf), [doi](http://doi.acm.org/10.1145/2998415.2998418).
   * _STRAF: A Scala Framework for Experiments in Trace-Based JIT Compilation_.
 GTTSE 2015. [pdf](http://soft.vub.ac.be/Publications/2017/vub-soft-tr-17-09.pdf), [doi](https://doi.org/10.1007/978-3-319-60074-1\_10).

+## License

+All code in this repository is licensed according to the license provided in the `LICENSE` file.